renners7777/100-days-of-code/log.md

 Day 37+38: Started Javascript - watched Traversy crash course and LearnwithLeon Class12.
 Also put some finishing touches to layouts as I forgot to add a few things, and will need to return to them tomorrow too.
 Coffee chats with @J_Lieu.

 Day 39: Completed reading/tasks on variables and functions from https://javascript.info/.
 Will return to them tomorrow.
 Still practising typing every day.

+Day 40: Completed Class13 @LeonNoel - learnt more Javascript.

 **Link(s) to work**